housinginitiative/era-county-level-dataset-public/methods.md

 For each grantee, we also calculated the percentage of its aggregate spending in the PHPDF compared to:

-- Its total allocation for the applicable program (ERA1 or 2)
+- Its total allocation for the applicable program (ERA1 or 2), inclusive of any reallocations
 - The amount reported in Treasury's publicly released aggregate summary reporting, which was itself compiled from aggregate reporting submitted by grantees to Treasury
 - The amounts in the above bullet, but calculated at the state level (i.e., PHPDF spending added together for all grantees in a state, divided by aggregate reporting together for all grantees in a state)